Kristina01111000/4Einstitute/README.md

-Need a tagline, temp is ‘researching ways to bring ancient insight into modern times’
+Need a tagline, temp is ‘researching ways to bring ancient insight into modern times’ temporary